eigenthread/eigenthread/README.md

 ---

-# Claim Constructor Copilot Code to by Copy-Pasted into Colab Notebook
+# Claim Constructor Copilot Code

+## copy and paste this code into your Colab Notebook:

 ```python
 !pip install transformers datasets scikit-learn